thomasebsmith/ranker/README.md

 **A website for ranking anything using 1-on-1 comparisons.**

 ## Usage
-Visit [https://thomasebsmith.github.io/ranker](this site) to use Ranker.
+Visit [this site](https://thomasebsmith.github.io/ranker) to use Ranker.